polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 - See the [macro expansion](https://paritytech.github.io/substrate/master/frame_support/attr.pallet.html#macro-expansion-1) added to the `struct Pallet<T>` definition

-### #[pallet::generate_storage_info]
+### #[pallet::without_storage_info]

 **When to use**

+This attribute is not recommended to use in production, however it may be useful if you need to make all your pallet's storage items unbounded.

-This attribute no longer exists. `generate_storage_info` is now assumed by default: all pallet storage items are expected to be bounded (i.e. have a fixed size).
+Note that all pallet storage items are expected to be bounded (i.e. have a fixed size) by default.
+For parachain developers, this is required in order to estimate the size of the Proof of Validity (PoV) blob.

 **What it does**

-All storage is now required to implement the trait `traits::StorageInfoTrait`, and thus all keys and value types must have the bound `pallet_prelude::MaxEncodedLen`.
+Pallet storage items are required to implement `traits::StorageInfoTrait` by default, meaning that all key and value types must have the bound `pallet_prelude::MaxEncodedLen`.
-Individual storage can opt-out from this constraint by using `#[pallet::unbounded]`, see `#[pallet::storage]` documentation.

-In the unlikely event that the entire pallet's storage needs to be unbounded by default, one can add the `#[pallet::without_storage_info]` attribute to the pallet struct like so:
+This attribute overrides the default behavior in the unlikely event that the entire pallet's storage needs to be unbounded.
+To use it, add the `#[pallet::without_storage_info]` attribute to the pallet struct like so:

 ```rust
 #[pallet::pallet]